On the Lavrentiev gap for convex, vectorial integral functionals: Proofs

-so again due to Fatou's lemma and a diagonal argument it suffices to show the claim for functions $u=g+v\in g+ W^{1,p}_0(\Omega)^m$ such that $\int_\Omega W(x,\D g+s_0\D v)\dx<+\infty$ for some $s_0>1$.
-As we explain now, this entails that $W(x,\cdot)$ is continuous in $\D g(x)+\D v(x)$ for a.e. $x\in \Omega$.
-To this end, we show that $\D g(x)+\D v(x)$ belongs to the interior of $\text{dom}(W(x,\cdot))$.
+so again due to Fatou's lemma and a diagonal argument it suffices to show the claim for functions $u=g+v\in g+ W^{1,p}_0(\Omega)^m$ such that $\int_\Omega J(x,\D g+s_0\D v)\dx<+\infty$ for some $s_0>1$.
+As we explain now, this entails that $J(x,\cdot)$ is continuous in $\D g(x)+\D v(x)$ for a.e. $x\in \Omega$.
+To this end, we show that $\D g(x)+\D v(x)$ belongs to the interior of $\text{dom}(J(x,\cdot))$.
 Given $s_0$ as above, let $\delta>0$ be such that $1-\frac{1}{s_0}>\delta$ and let $\xi\in\R^{m\times d}$ be such that $|\xi|\leq\delta r$, where $r>0$ is given by Lemma \ref{l.interiorpoint}.
 Then by convexity we have that

-for a.e. $x\in \Omega$, where we used Lemma \ref{l.interiorpoint} to control the third RHS function.
-The continuity of $\xi\mapsto W(x,\xi)$ in $\xi=\D g(x)+\D v(x)$ follows from the continuity of convex functions on the interior of their domain.
+for a.e. $x\in \Omega$, where we used Lemma \ref{l.interiorpoint} to control the third function on the RHS.
+The continuity of $\xi\mapsto J(x,\xi)$ in $\xi=\D g(x)+\D v(x)$ follows from the continuity of convex functions on the interior of their domain. \\ {\bf Step 2:} Moving the support of $u-g$ inside $\Omega$

 Now fix $u\in g+W_0^{1,p}(\Omega)^m$ with the properties above.
 First extend $v=u-g$ to be $0$ outside $\Omega$, so that $v\in W^{1,p}(\R^d)^m$.
 For every $x\in \Omega$ we consider a ball $B_{r_x}(x)\subset\subset \Omega$, while for $x\in\partial \Omega$ the Lipschitz regularity of $\partial \Omega$ implies that (up to an Euclidean motion) there exists a cylinder $C_{x}= B^{d-1}_{r'_x}(0)\times (-h_x,h_x)$ with $x\in C_x$ and